 Just because a food is dairy-free doesn’t mean it’s vegan.
 For instance, a product that contains no milk or butter could still contain eggs or animal fat.

 Refried beans, for instance, are considered dairy-free, but they’re often prepared using animal fat.
 That makes them not vegan — or even vegetarian.

 Reading labels is a habit you’ll pick up while becoming vegan.
 It only takes a few seconds to scan an ingredient list, and the extra effort will pay off.

 Substitute Animal-based Foods for Alternatives

 Just because you’re eliminating animal-based foods from your diet doesn’t mean you can’t find acceptable alternatives.
 While you don’t want to fill your entire plate with animal substitutes, you can use these products for recipes or for those occasions when you’re craving something that isn’t usually vegan.

-There are lots of plant-based milks on the market, from almond and coconut to soy and rice.
+There are many different options when it comes to plant-based milk on the market.
+From almond and coconut to soy and rice.
 Try them all to find out which ones you like best.
 Some people don’t like the aftertaste that comes with soy milk, for instance, while others prefer the smoothness of almond milk.